Knowledge Hub

 What is passing off?

-Passing off occurs when a party, deliberately or unintentionally, offers its goods or services in a way that deceives the customer into believing they are doing business with another party.
+Passing off occurs when a party, deliberately or unintentionally, offers its goods or services in a way that deceives the customer into believing they are doing business with someone else.

 This misrepresentation can negatively impact a business in several ways: